perseus784/Mobile-Multi-Robot-Logistics-System/README.md

 ### Localisation:

 * After trying various localisation methods, we first decided to localize the robots with ARUCO markers.
 But the problem with ARUCO markers are it requires a vision system, means it requires a camera and a raspberry pi to run it.
-* Another problem with ARUCO markers are they need to sticked in a certain way requires a very rigid rack also it suffers in low light condiations.
+* Another problem with ARUCO markers are they need to stuck in a certain way requires a very rigid rack also it suffers in low light condiations.
-* After all these drawbacks we decided replace the localisation with RFID readers.
+* Given these drawbacks we decided replace the localisation with RFID readers.
 * We used EM18 RFID readers attached at the bottom of the robot and placed the RFID tags at the intersection of the grid lines.
 * Each RFID tag is cross referenced to a grid co-ordinate and that file is stored in memory.
 * This method can work even in no light conditions and it is much more robust than the ARUCO markers.